I’ve spent five years with research books learning about The Great War, World War I, WWI.

 The Last of the Doughboys: The Forgotten Generation and Their Forgotten World War by Richard Rubin.

 A terrific story of 100-year-old soldiers and their memories.
-Rubin set out in circa 2002 to find the WWI soldiers still living, anticipating a handful of elderly men.
+Rubin set out in 2002 to find the WWI soldiers still living, anticipating a handful of elderly men.

-“Often these terribly old soldiers, 105, 110, 112 years-old could remember minute details from the battles they fought but couldn’t recall what they had for breakfast that morning.”
+“Often these terribly old soldiers, 105, 110, 112 years-old could remember minute details from the battles they fought.
+But couldn’t recall what they had for breakfast that morning.”

 Baedeker’s 1914 Egypt.